Hydraulic-Hydras/CenterStage/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

     starts off with 25% power then it can increase to more power but also if the button is let go off the state doesn't reset.
 2. Fix drivetrain code.
-3. Tune Chassis.
+3. Tune Chassis. **PROGRESS**
-4. Get rid of Odometry.
 5. Fix camera code.
-6. Create new constants and waypoint class for autonomous.
+6. Create new constants and waypoint class for autonomous. -> going back to trajectories.

 ## TeamCode Module